stevejmorgan/DataLakeInADay/Lab1/Lab1.md

 ![RegisterIR1.png](images/RegisterIR1.png)

-Browse to your data factory in the Azure Portal and click Author and Monitor
+Browse to your data factory in the Azure Portal (adf*uniquestring*) and click Author and Monitor

 ![RegisterIR2.png](images/RegisterIR2.png)